Internationales Opernstudio

 Samuel Wallace

-The tenor Samuel Wallace is from Brazil, where he studied voice in Vitória.
-In 2024, he received a scholarship from the Mozarteum Brasileiro and subsequently participated in Rolf Beck’s International Choir Academy Lübeck.
+The tenor Samuel Wallace is from Brazil, where he studied voice with Lício Bruno.
+In 2024, he received a scholarship from the Mozarteum Brasileiro and subsequently participated in Rolf Beck’s International Choir Academy in Lübeck.
 During this time, concerts took him to Germany as well as to the Philharmonie de Paris under the direction of Raphaël Pichon.
-His operatic repertoire includes roles such as Tamino (“Die Zauberflöte”) and the title role in Guilherme Bernstein’s opera “Serafim und der Ort, an dem man nicht stirbt.”
-In 2024, he portrayed Dorvil in Rossini’s “La scala di seta” and took part in the Gala Lírica of the 13th Tenor Meeting of Brazil at the Teatro Amazonas in Manaus.
-He attended masterclasses in Brazil, Italy, Switzerland, and Hungary.
-Samuel Wallace was a finalist in the Maria Callas Competition and prizewinner at the Joaquina Lapinha and Natércia Lopes singing competitions.
-Starting with the 2025/26 season, he will be a member of the International Opera Studio at the Zurich Opera House.
+His operatic repertoire includes roles such as Tamino ("Die Zauberflöte") and the title role in Guilherme Bernstein’s opera "Serafim and the Place Where One Does Not Die".
+In 2024, he portrayed Dorvil in Rossini’s "La scala di seta" and took part in the Gala Lírica of the 13th Tenor Meeting of Brazil at the Teatro Amazonas in Manaus.
+Samuel Wallace was a semifinalist in the Paris Opera Competition, a finalist in the Maria Callas Competition, and a prizewinner in the Joaquina Lapinha and Natércia Lopes singing competitions.

 Manon24 / 27 Sept / 3 / 7 / 10 Oct 2025 Un ballo in Maschera22 / 28 / 31 May / 7 / 13 Jun 2026 Arabella14 / 18 / 22 / 25 / 28 Apr 2026